nodejs/evangelism/documents/meetup-starter-kit.md

 ## Structure/Format

-Two to three presenters has been found to be best by multiple meetup coordinators.
+Meetup organizers have found that two to three presenters give good balance to a meetup.
 * 20-30 minute talks for each presenter is the sweet spot.
   * Presentations run the risk of becoming too lengthy, and may lose interest of the audience.
 * You can specifically structure your event to a set number of speakers